-The passion of following sports is the most common binding factor across the globe.
+The passion for following sports is the most common binding factor across the globe.
 The most popular games of the world like soccer, basketball, cricket, hockey, gymnastics, among a horde of others, have zealous fans that relish experiencing every moment of their favorite sports day in and day out.
-However, there are quite a few sports out there which, despite being entertaining, do not have the following they should have.
+However, there are quite a few sports out there that, despite being entertaining, do not have the following they should have.
 These unusual sports require a lot of skill and accuracy, but for some reason, proper appreciation eludes them.
 Here is looking at five lesser-known unique sports from around the world that deserve more recognition.

 5 LESSER-KNOWN SPORTS FROM AROUND THE WORLD THAT DESERVE MORE RECOGNITION